AlexAndradeNet/appium-java-android-real-device/docs/CONTRIBUTE-java.md

 ### Branches

-⚠️ Direct pushes to the `main` and `develop` branches are not allowed.
+⚠️ Direct pushes to the `main` and `develop` branches are prohibited.
 Always create a new branch and submit a PR for review.

 Follow the branch naming conventions below:

 - `main`: The main branch containing the latest stable release.
-- `develop`: The development branch containing the most recent development version.
+- `develop`: This branch contains the most recent version of the development.
 - `feature/xxx`: For new features.
 - `bugfix/xxx`: For bug fixes.
 - `hotfix/xxx`: For hotfixes.